needle-tools/needle-engine-support/documentation/export.md

 - **AnimationClips** incl.
 Loop modes
 - **Procedural Animations** can be created via scripting

-Needle Engine is one of the first to support the new [glTF extension KHR_ANIMATION_POINTER ⇡](https://github.com/ux3d/glTF/tree/extensions/KHR_animation_pointer/extensions/2.0/Khronos/KHR_animation_pointer).
+Needle Engine is one of the first to support the new [glTF extension KHR_ANIMATION_POINTER](https://github.com/ux3d/glTF/tree/extensions/KHR_animation_pointer/extensions/2.0/Khronos/KHR_animation_pointer).
 This means that almost all properties, including script variables, are animatable.

 One current limitation is that materials won't be duplicated on export — if you want to animate the same material with different colors, for example, you currently need to split the material in two.